-Tyler Gomes mahalo nui to all of you for the opportunity to come and address you folks.
-We do have a share of beneficiaries, all of our beneficiaries are your beneficiaries and we appreciate any opportunity for us to come and update you.
+Tyler Gomes Mahalo nui to all of you for the opportunity to come and address you folks.
+We do have a share of beneficiaries; all of our beneficiaries are your beneficiaries and we appreciate any opportunity for us to come and update you.
 I will update everyone on the \$600 million; a strategic plan is due to the legislature in December.
-The commission has approved a Permitted Interaction Group (PIG) which has begun discussions.
-At the July commission hearing they presented a preliminary approach to the strategic plan.
+The Commission has approved a Permitted Interaction Group (PIG) which has begun discussions.
+At the July Commission hearing, they presented a preliminary approach to the strategic plan.
 A quick highlight which is tentative, an additional 572 lots in Maui County, additional 1,500 lots in Honolulu County, 190 in Kaua'i County, and 440 on Moku o Keawe.
 You are familiar with the budgeting process so we are dependent on phased funding with the \$600 million infusion.
-We are hoping to do development agreements with is something untested for the department but would allow us to do design, construction, and planning all in one contract.
-The funding would also be used and considered for rental opportunities.
-You are aware of our development in Moiliili with Stanford Carr, we also have an additional property that we aguired accross the street from KS.
-If the Stanford Carr property turns out to be a success than we have other opportunities to continue developing in the urban core.
+We are hoping to do development agreements which is something untested for the Department but would allow us to do design, construction, and planning all in one contract.
+The funding would also be used and considered for rental opportunities; you are aware of our development in Mō'ili'ili with Stanford Carr.
+We also have an additional property that we aquired across the street from KS.
+If the Stanford Carr property turns out to be a success, then we have other opportunities to continue developing in the urban core.
 O'ahu has the longest waitlist out of all the islands and has the least available amount of lands.
 The other point I want to point out is the desire to aquire property, we are allowed with that money to aquire undeveloped or developed property.
-We can aquire new units so not only is it very appealing it might help us to spend the money faster.
+We can aquire new units, so not only is it very appealing, it might help us to spend the money faster.
 We only have two years to spend it thanks to a technical issue with the bill.
-Also, it would expidite the timeline.
-We have had a number of offers come in the last few weeks for various properties accross the state and we are considering all of them.
-With that if the Office of
+Also, it would expedite the timeline.
+We have had a number of offers come in the last few weeks for various properties across the State and we are considering all of them.
+With that, if the Office of